RESET-J/SRUS-JR-Games/knowledge-and-reflection.md

 4. Which of the above hash functions would you choose to implement the requirements of the task?
 Why?

-> Pearson hash function, more complex than the two simplest hash, used as has an decent average accross all attributes, i thought has better collision resistance than the simple hash function and the ASCII hash function, however was still reletively simple compared to the SHA256, and did not need import.
+> Pearson hash function, more complex than the two simplest hash, used as offers an decent average accross all attributes, has better collision resistance than the simple hash function and the ASCII hash function, however was still reletively simple compared to the SHA256, and did not need import.

 5. In your own words, explain each line in the pearson hash function above in terms of the criteria you listed in question 2.